The online Comment window has expired

 • Default_avatar

-Richard Traner over 2 years ago
+Richard Traner about 3 years ago

 I write in support of ARPA proposal #56 (Johnson), which would help continue the evidence-based service to Milwaukee families known as Positive Parenting Program (Triple P).
 During this COVID-19 Pandemic, it is more important than ever to provide accessible, services to the children and families of our Milwaukee community.